TobiasRoland/100-examples-of-monads/JavaOptional.md

 It's (mostly) a matter of preference.
 I personally favor the `::` syntax over the lambda syntax.

-## Step 3: flatMap applies applies a function that returns a wrapped value to the original wrapped value
+## Step 3: flatMap applies a function that returns a wrapped value to the original wrapped value
 No no no, stop stop, I hear you.
 That sentence was... intense.
 Let's try it again.

 With `.flatMap` you're `Applying a function that returns a wrapped value, to a wrapped value`.
 Say it with me. `Applying a function that returns a wrapped value, to a wrapped value`.
 Again!